danomatika/joyosc/README.md

 Game Controllers map underlying joystick inputs to generic button and axis name strings if the device is detected by SDL as having a game controller mapping.
 If a device is *not* detected, you can add a custom SDL mapping string via the xml config file or an external text file.
 See the following for more info: [SDL_GameControllerAddMapping](http://wiki.libsdl.org/SDL_GameControllerAddMapping) & [SDL Game Controller DB](https://github.com/gabomdq/SDL_GameControllerDB).

-SDL Game Controller button names: a, b, x, y, start, back, guide, leftshoulder, lefttrigger, rightshoulder, righttrigger, leftstick, rightstick, dpup, dpdown, dpleft, dpright (dp = digital pad)
+SDL Game Controller button names: a, b, x, y, start, back, guide, leftshoulder, lefttrigger, rightshoulder, righttrigger, leftstick, rightstick, dpup, dpdown, dpleft, dpright (dp = digital pad), touchpad

 SDL Game Controller axis names: leftx, lefty, rightx, righty